DarkOceanInteractive/git-conventions/README.md

 First of all, to interact with GitHub you need to prove your identity.
-To avoid having to enter your email and password every time you ask GitHub something, you might want to setup a SSH key authentication.
+To avoid having to enter your email and password every time you ask GitHub something, you might want to setup an SSH key authentication.
 Follow [this guide](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) to do so.
 Once you've created the SSH key following the first few steps, don't forget to add it to your GitHub account following [the next part of the guide](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).